wolfSSL/wolfssl/wolfcrypt/src/port/st/README.md

 ### Benchmarks

 See our [benchmarks](https://www.wolfssl.com/docs/benchmarks/) page for canonical numbers.
 For per-silicon BARE-vs-CubeMX comparisons across the current 27-board NUCLEO matrix, see the bench tables in [wolfssl-examples-stm32/STM32_Bare_Test/README.md](https://github.com/wolfSSL/wolfssl-examples-stm32).

+## STM32 RNG

+The direct-register RNG path (`WOLFSSL_STM32F427_RNG` / `WOLFSSL_STM32_RNG_NOLIB` / `STM32_NUTTX_RNG`, and the new BARE/C5 port) shares one `wc_GenerateSeed` implementation.
+As of this port it does a bounded per-word poll plus a seed/clock-error (`SEIS`/`CEIS`) recover-and-retry loop -- clear the status, toggle `RNGEN`, discard up to four stale `DR` words, and retry up to a fixed budget -- instead of the previous immediate `SECS`/`CECS` hard-fail.
+It still fails closed (`RNG_FAILURE_E`) once the retry budget is exhausted and only emits a word when `DRDY` is set with no error latched.
+Net effect for existing F4/F7/F427/NuttX users: a transient seed/clock error is now recovered rather than reported on the first occurrence.
+The behavior is shared across all direct-register families; if you require the legacy immediate fast-fail, gate accordingly in `user_settings.h`.

 ## STM32 PKA (Public Key Acceleration)